funkcake/Employee-Manager/README.md

 # Employee-Manager
-simple app that organizes and creates employees in a company
+Simple app that organizes and creates employees in a company